Amanda L. Wintersieck, Ph.D.

-Amanda L. Wintersieck, Ph.D., is an assistant professor of political science at Virginia Commonwealth University.
+Amanda L. Wintersieck, Ph.D., is an associate professor of political science at Virginia Commonwealth University.
 Her research interests lie in political behavior and political communication.
 Specifically, she is interested in the effects of political campaigns on voters’ evaluations of candidates, on the role the media plays in citizen’s vote choice and the conditions that advantage a candidate’s campaign.
 Her current research focuses on the role of news media and the impact of the electoral context in political campaigns.
 She pursues these interests utilizing a multi-methodological approach, including experiments, surveys and content analysis.

 Professor Wintersieck teaches undergraduate courses on political behavior, public opinion, research design, American government, campaigns and elections, and the media and politics.

 Wintersieck, Amanda, and Jill Carle.
 2019.
 Gender, race, and stereotypes in the 2008 presidential primary.
 Politics, Groups, and Identities.
 DOI: 10.1080/21565503.2019.1629304.

 Wintersieck, Amanda, Kim Fridkin, and Patrick Kenney.
 2018.
 The Message Matters: How Fact-Checking Influences Evaluations of Political Messages.
 Journal of Political Marketing.
 DOI: 10.1080/15377857.2018.1457591.

 Wintersieck, Amanda.
 2017.
 Debating the Truth: The Impact of Fact-Checking on Candidate Evaluations.
 American Politics Research, 45(2): 304-331.